 The facet joints in your spine act like hinges, linking your vertebrae together.
-Each joint is surrounded by connective tissue, ligaments and synovial fluid, and coated with cartilage, that helps to lubricate the joint for easy, pain-free movement.
+Each joint is surrounded by connective tissue, ligaments and cartilage, and coated with synovial fluid that helps to lubricate the joint for easy, pain-free movement.

 Your facet joints are incredibly important, as they provide strength and flexibility to your spine, while allowing it to bend and twist.
 Also important, these joints prevent your back from twisting or bending too far in any given direction, thereby protecting you from otherwise certain injury.